oracle-livelabs/pts/ai-vector-search-apex-adb/download/download.md

 ## Task 6: Download ONNX embedding models Using `DBMS_CLOUD.GET_OBJECTS`

-Now log in as VECTOR or `<your_database_user>`, use the `DBMS_CLOUD.GET_OBJECTS` procedure to download the ONNX embedding model files from the Oracle Object Storage bucket into Oracle ADB.
-You will download two different models.
+Now log in as VECTOR user, use the `DBMS_CLOUD.GET_OBJECTS` procedure to download the ONNX embedding model files from the Oracle Object Storage bucket into Oracle ADB.

-Copy this statement and replace with your username and password for Oracle Cloud.

 ```sql
 <copy>